LabTranslationalArchitectomics/expressyouRcell/README.md

 ## 4) Choose and color the cellular pictogram and color

 ### plot_cell function
-This function simply allows the user to visualize the chosen cellular map with the default colors.
+This function simply allows the user to visualize the chosen cellular map with default colors.
 The function requires as input the data.table with the graphical information (coordinates and colors for the cellular organelles).

 Example of usage:
 ```